ibm-cloud-docs/cli/plugins/catalogs/manage-catalogs.md

 --include-all BOOLEAN (optional)

-:   Default is true if flag not provided.
+:   Default is true if flag is not provided.
 Valid values are `true` and `false`.
 If set to true, the filter defaults to include the entire public catalog, and subsequent filters are excluded.
 If set to false, the filter excludes the entire public catalog, and subsequent flags are included.
 For more information, see [Managing catalog settings](/docs/account?topic=account-filter-account).

 --offering-format FORMAT (optional)